NeekPizza/image-upload/README.md

 ### Start the back end

-To start the React application, run `node server.js` while in the `server` directory.
+To start the Node server, run `node server.js` while in the `server` directory.
 Alternatively, you can run `nodemon server.js` for live reload if you have nodemon installed.
 Instructions can be found [here](https://www.npmjs.com/package/nodemon).
 If you started the front end before following the back end steps, refreshing your browser should fix any errors.

 ### Given more time